 Format: The advisory committee for M.S. students must consist of a minimum of three faculty members.
 HNFE requires that two faculty members must be HNFE graduate program faculty (including the committee chair/faculty advisor) and at least one external committee member who may be a faculty member from another department or an external member not affiliated with Virginia Tech who brings unique expertise.
 Individuals who are not tenure-track faculty or have not already been approved to serve on graduate committees should submit a request to the graduate program director (see process and timing below).
-The graduate program faculty members must maintain a majority on the committee and HNFE graduate program faculty must comprise at least 50 percent of the committee membership.
+The HNFE graduate program faculty members must maintain a majority on the committee.